NguyenLossRatio/Label-Verifier/README.md

 The government warning is not entered by the user.
 The app always compares extracted text against the hardcoded required warning.

+## Review Disclaimer

+This is a prototype review aid, not an official compliance determination.
+Results should be treated as prompts for human review, especially when a field is marked `mismatch`, `missing`, or `needs_review`.

+Formatting and text-matching rules are intentionally conservative and still need policy validation.
+The correct level of strictness may vary by field: some values may allow harmless differences in capitalization, punctuation, line breaks, abbreviations, or spacing, while other required statements may need exact wording and capitalization.
+Until those rules are confirmed, the app may flag labels that a reviewer would accept, and it may miss issues that depend on regulatory context outside the current prototype schema.

 ## Architecture

 - `app/main.py` defines the FastAPI app, serves the static UI, exposes `/api/health`, and handles `POST /api/verify`.